Villavu/Simba/Doc/sphinx/scriptref/colourfinding.rst

     function GetColors(const Coords : TPointArray) : TIntegerArray;

-GetColor returns the color on the coordinate (x, y) defined by *Coords*.
+GetColors returns an array of the colours at the given *Coords*.

 CountColor